wmeints/effective-llm-applications/manuscript/03-getting-started-with-semantic-kernel.md

     productNameGenerator.GenerateProductNames());
 ```

-When you start the application and navigate to the root URL, you should see a list of 5
+When you start the application and navigate to the root URL with your internet browser,
-product names for a new line of shoes after a few seconds.
+you should see a list of 5 product names for a new line of shoes after a few seconds.

 For the console application, you can modify the `Program.cs` file to include the
 following code: